Matthew-Rimbert/Credit-Approval-Prediction/README.md

 | 2     | a      | 24.50 | 0.500 | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | f              | g       | 00280   | 824    | +              |
 | 3     | b      | 27.83 | 1.540 | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | t              | g       | 00100   | 3      | +              |
 | 4     | b      | 20.17 | 5.625 | u       | g            | ...            | ...       | ...           | ...          | ...      | ...         | f              | s       | 00120   | 0      | +              |
+Observations:

+-The Debt column shows a range from 0 to 5.625 for these applicants, indicating variability in financial obligations.
+Income also varies widely, from 0 to 824, suggesting that applicants come from diverse financial backgrounds.Observations:
+- The Debt column shows a range from 0 to 5.625 for these applicants, indicating variability in financial obligations.
+Income also varies widely, from 0 to 824, suggesting that applicants come from diverse financial backgrounds.

 ### Last 5 Rows:
+The last 5 rows of the dataset provide a similar snapshot, but they often include applicants who might represent edge cases or the tail end of the distribution.
+These rows are crucial for understanding how the model handles less common applicant profiles.

 | Index | Gender | Age   | Debt   | Married | BankCustomer | EducationLevel | Ethnicity | YearsEmployed | PriorDefault | Employed | CreditScore | DriversLicense | Citizen | ZipCode | Income | ApprovalStatus |
 |-------|--------|-------|--------|---------|--------------|----------------|-----------|---------------|--------------|----------|-------------|----------------|---------|---------|--------|----------------|